SARTHAKGARG1520/devTinder-web/README.md

         - sudo scp -r dist/* /var/www/html/
     - Enable port 80 on your instance
         - Instance => Security => Security Group => Edit inbound rules => add port 80 and save

+    Note: should create a build again and copy it to /var/www/html/ everytime there are changes in frontend.

 - Backend
     - npm install